shrutirandive/LLM-Cover-letter-generation/README.md

 Instead of installing and using LLaMA locally, we will be using Groq, as it takes a lot of time to run.
 Groq is a platform that allows you to run LLaMA 3.1 in the cloud.
 The inference is very fast because they use LPU

-**Groq LLaMA**: A large language model used for generating content and extracting data.
+**Groq LLaMA**: LLaMA (Large Language Model Meta AI) is a series of large language models developed by Meta

 **PyPDF2**: For extracting text from PDF files.